What are the benefits of functional fitness for seniors?

 • Balance integration: Most movements challenge stability while building strength, improving coordination

 This comprehensive approach becomes increasingly vital for seniors because it directly addresses age-related changes in muscle mass, coordination, and balance.
-Unlike traditional gym workouts that isolate muscles, functional training strengthens the exact movement patterns you use throughout your day, creating a direct pathway to maintaining independence and staying active longer.
+Unlike traditional gym workouts that isolate muscles on fixed machines, functional training strengthens the exact movement patterns you use throughout your day, creating a direct pathway to maintaining independence and staying active longer.

-How does functional fitness help seniors with everyday activities?
+How does functional fitness help seniors perform everyday activities more safely?

 Functional training directly improves your ability to perform daily tasks by strengthening movement patterns you use regularly.
 The exercises create specific adaptations that translate immediately to real-world situations.